 Adv.
 M.Div., Th.M., Ph.D., The Southern Baptist Theological Seminary

-Dr. Joshua Caleb Hutchens serves as President of Gospel Life Global Missions and the Director of Pastor Training.
+Dr. Joshua Caleb Hutchens serves as President of Gospel Life and Shepherds Academy as well as an adjunct professor in the Department of Missions and Ministry at the University of the Cumberlands.
 Dr. Hutchens and his wife Stacy Leigh founded Gospel Life in 2016 and were appointed missionaries to Malawi.
-His academic research and writing focuses on the theology of New Testament letters.
+His academic research and writing focuses on biblical theology.

 Dr. and Mrs. Hutchens are members of Hardin Baptist Church in Hardin, Kentucky.
 They have five children.

 Previously, Dr. Hutchens pastored two churches in Kentucky and served for two years as a missionary in Moldova.
 He holds a Ph.D. in biblical theology from The Southern Baptist Theological Seminary, where he also earned his Advanced M.Div and Th.M.
 Dr. Hutchens received his B.A. in biblical and theological studies with a minor in missions from Boyce College.

 Forward by Thomas R. Schreiner

 Wipf & Stock, 2024 (Forthcoming).

 “But just as then the child born as a result of the flesh persecuted the one born as a result of the Spirit, so also now” (Gal 4:29 CSB).